DODOEX/docs/docs/upCrowdPooling.md

 ### In Case of Oversubscription

-If the total staked amount by participants is over the Crowdpooling hard cap, then all participants will receive tokens proportional to their shares of the pool, at the initial price.
+If the total staked amount by participants is over the Crowdpooling hard cap, then all participants will receive tokens proportional to their shares of the pool, at the final price.
+The excess part of the hardcap will be returned proportionally to participants.